SteveSmith16384/SteveTech1/readme.md

 You are advised to look at the example game Undercover Agent to see how to create your own multiplayer FPS game using SteveTech1.

+## TECHNICAL OVERVIEW
+* The code is designed so that as much identical code as possible is run on both the client and the server.

 ## CREDITS
 Designed and developed by Stephen Carlyle-Smith (http://twitter.com/stephencsmith/, stephen.carlylesmith@googlemail.com)